 Prepayment: The principal and interest may be prepaid at any time provided, however, that the interest for the remaining portion of the term shall be paid as well.

 Second Mortgage

-Principal amount: \$8,500,000.
+Principal amount: \$7,619,130 currently outstanding, which is the sole liability of 1027110.

-Interest: not more than 5% per annum, compounded semi-annually, not in advance.
+Interest: not more than 4% per annum, compounded semi-annually, not in advance.